 You may continue working for up to 180 days beyond the expiration of the post-completion OPT EAD while the STEM extension application is pending.

-Beginning May 10, 2016, you are permitted to have 2 STEM extensions in your lifetime based on two separate STEM eligible degrees.
-The STEM extensions cannot be consectutive or stacked together.
+You are permitted to have 2 STEM extensions in your lifetime based on two separate STEM eligible degrees.
+The STEM extensions cannot be consecutive or stacked together.

 For example, if you graduated with a STEM Bachelors degree and completed OPT and STEM OPT based on that degree and later complete a higher degree in a STEM field, you will qualify for another OPT and STEM extension.
 However, if you graduate with a STEM Bachelors degree and a STEM Masters degree at the same time, you will only be eligible for 1 OPT period and 1 STEM OPT period.